zuzka-szczelina/icu_pipeline/README.md

    or deteriorate are reflected in the data (how anomalies look like)
 5. usage of obtaied time series as RNN training data (anomalies detection trial)

-At all stages multiple consultaitons were needed with an experienced nurse working in the Intensive Care Unit from which the data were obtained.
+At all stages multiple consultations were needed with an experienced nurse working in the Intensive Care Unit from which the data were obtained.